 Occupational medicine focuses on the prevention, evaluation, and treatment of health conditions related to the workplace.
 This specialty bridges healthcare and job performance, ensuring employees are medically fit to perform their roles safely while helping employers maintain a healthy workforce.
 Occupational Medicine also plays a key role in regulatory compliance, injury prevention, and return-to-work planning.

-- Musculoskeletal conditions involving the back, neck, and joints
+Musculoskeletal conditions affecting the back, neck, and joints

 Visiting Endure Urgent Care for occupational medicine ensures prompt evaluation, proper documentation, and coordinated care.
 Our team works closely with employers and employees to support recovery, promote workplace safety, and help individuals return to work confidently and responsibly.